 - Pool lights: $1,000 to $3,500

-- Slides: A few thousands on the low end or over $10,000 on the high end, depending on material, size and design.
+- Slides: A few thousand on the low end or over $10,000 on the high end, depending on material, size, and design.

 - Hot tub: $8,000 or more on average.